Commonwealth and WHO to strengthen cooperation on health, including access to vaccines - World

 The signing of the MoU takes place in the context of the COVID-19 pandemic, which continues to pose a significant threat to public health, especially with the spread of new highly contagious variants.

-These figures reflect the global trend of high and upper-middle-income countries procuring and administering a significant proportion of the total number of vaccines.^1^
+These figures reflect the global trend of high and upper-middle-income countries procuring and administering a significant proportion of the total number of vaccines.

 On the occasion, both leaders reaffirmed their commitment to ensuring equitable access and distribution of COVID-19 vaccines and advancing WHO’s target of vaccinating 70% of the world’s population by July 2022.